Analytical and Numerical Studies of Dark Current in Radiofrequency Structures for Short-Pulse High-Gradient Acceleration: Dark Current Simulations

 \subsection{Field Emission Simulations}

-Field emission is a critical process in RF cavities, where strong local electric fields can extract electrons from metal surfaces.
-These electrons may disrupt the primary beam~\cite{Bane2005,ZHENG201512}, trigger RF breakdown~\cite{wang-1997-a}, or initiate dark current through multipacting.
+Field emission is a critical process in RF cavities, where strong local electric fields extract electrons from metal surfaces.
+These electrons may disrupt the primary beam~\cite{Bane2005,ZHENG201512}, trigger RF breakdown~\cite{wang-1997-a}, or initiate dark current through multipacting and other processes.
 Extensive efforts have been made to model and characterize field emission across various RF structures~\cite{BIENVENU19921,Wu:2017sei,NOREM2005510,Huang2015_DarkCurrent}.

-Field emission simulations were performed using the \textsc{cst} PIC solver to investigate the low dark current observed during RF conditioning of the $X$-band photogun cavities.
+Field emission simulations were performed using the \textsc{cst} PIC solver to interpret the low dark current observed during RF conditioning of the $X$-band photogun cavities.
 As discussed in Sec.~\ref{sec:introduction}, no dark current signal was detected above the noise threshold~\cite{tan-2022}.
 This can be attributed to two factors: (1) the short RF pulse limits the total emitted charge, and (2) emitted electrons must traverse a long, narrow beam pipe (the inner conductor of the coaxial coupler) to reach diagnostics~\cite{Rijal:2024IPAC}.
-This is illustrated in Fig.~\ref{fig:tracks_iris_PC}: in (a), most electrons emitted from the iris strike nearby surfaces; in (b), only electrons emitted near the center of the photocathode and within a narrow angular range are able to exit the beam pipe.
-Simulations estimate that only about $10^{-5}$ of the total electrons emitted from the iris reach the end of the beam pipe.
-The electrons that strike cavity surfaces may initiate multipacting when resonance conditions are met.
+We illustrate the trajectories of field-emitted electrons in Fig.~\ref{fig:tracks_iris_PC}: in (a), most electrons emitted from the iris strike nearby surfaces; in (b), only electrons emitted near the center of the photocathode and within a narrow angular range are able to exit the beam pipe. \xl{To quantify dark current transmission, Figs.~\ref{fig:tracks_iris_PC}(c) and (d) plot the field-emitted current at the source and the downstream current measured at the end of the beam pipe for emission at the iris and at the photocathode, respectively.
+In these simulations the RF power is turned on at $t=0$.
+As noted earlier, no transmitted dark current was detected experimentally~\cite{tan-2022}, so we use this non-detection \xlu{(implying a per-pulse transmitted charge $< 1~\text{pC}$ from all dark-current mechanisms)} as an upper bound on $\beta$. \xlu{Field emission simulations indicate that an average $\beta_{\mathrm{avg}} \approx 8$ would yield a transmitted dark-current charge of $1~\text{pC}$ (field emission only); therefore, we adopt $\beta_{\mathrm{avg}} = 7$ as the representative case for the simulations in this section.} This $\beta_{\mathrm{avg}}$ choice when the entire surface is assumed to emit is equivalent, for the same peak field-emission current, to $\beta \approx 33.5$ assuming an active emitting area of a fraction of $10^{-9}$ of the surface. }

+\xl{Field emission can induce Joule heating, but the shorter emission window under short-pulse operation reduces energy deposition.
+We model a circular copper emitter with a radius of 100~nm and a uniform local RF electric field with a peak amplitude $\beta E = 10$~GV/m.
+The heating power density is calculated as $j_F^2/\sigma$\xlu{, where $j_F$ is the Fowler–Nordheim field-emission current density and} $\sigma$ is the electrical conductivity.
+We estimate the temperature rise using a semi-infinite copper half space~\cite{book-thermal}:}